quanghuy-nguyen/self_cooked_gpt/README.md

-This project focuses on recreat a tiny model
+This project focuses on recreating a tiny model